mapping-commons/sssom-py/README.md

 See https://github.com/OBOFoundry/SSSOM

 This is a python library and command line toolkit for working with SSSOM.
-It also defines a schema for SSSOM
+It also defines a schema for SSSOM.

 ## Documentation